stonkyoloer/ai-powered-options-trade-analyzer/README.md

 | COST   | Consumer Staples           | Employs AI for supply chain optimization and customer analytics                             | ~25-30%      | ~2M shares           | Good              |
 | FDX    | Transportation & Shipping  | Uses AI for logistics optimization, route planning, and autonomous delivery solutions       | ~25-30%      | ~2M shares           | Good              |

+## 🤖 Programming:

+Using Tasty Trade Data Only, what is the optimal table, that I can deliver to GROK, to assist with the following analysis below.
+What data points do I need to provide.
+Make a list.

-## 🔍 GROK: Screen Trading Portfolio
+## 🔍 GROK: Screen Trading Portfolio For Daily Moves

 ### Attachment: Data 9
 ### Instructions: